-- 1. Social time detention used for incidents of poor corridor culture and negative behaviour exhibited during social time. - 2.
+- 1. Social time detention used for incidents of poor behaviour outside the classroom - 2.
 Department detention for missed homework deadlines and unacceptable level of work (3:15- 3:45pm). - 3.
-Whole school detention infringements of our behaviour policy (3.15 3.45 pm) - 4.
+Whole school detention infringements of our behaviour policy (3.15 3.45pm) - 4.
 Deputy Headteacher detention for truancy and repeated/or serious breaches of our behaviour policy (3:15- 4:45pm).

 In the event of non-attendance to a whole school detention this will be escalated to a deputy headteacher detention.
 If a student refuses a member of staff, they will serve a fixed term in the BRC on the following school day.
-Social time and whole school detentions will be supervised by the pastoral team and department detentions by teaching staff organised by Heads of Department.
+Social time and whole school detentions will be supervised by the pastoral team and department detentions by © Cheltenham Bournside School | Behaviour Policy | V6 March 2024 teaching staff organised by Heads of Department.